Solving Limits Made Simple: Solve Any Limit You May Find

-Here you'll find everything you need to know about solving limits.
-I prepared a list of all possible cases of limits.
-If you master these, there won't be a single limit you can't solve.
+Here you'll find everything you need to know about solving calculus problems involving limits.
+I prepared a list of all possible cases of problems.
+If you master these techniques, you will be able to solve any type of problem involving limits in calculus.

 My goal for this page is to be the ultimate resource for solving limits.
-It may be a good idea to bookmark it.
 You'll find solved examples and tips for every type of limit.

-These are the easiest types of limits, and usually the first thing you learn.
-In these limits you only need to substitute the value to which the independent variable is approaching.
+These are easiest problems.
+In these problems you only need to substitute the value to which the independent value is approaching.
 For example:

-Here you simply replace x by a to get:
+Here we simply replace x by a to get

 Type 2: Limits by Factoring